 For the car drivers waiting at the stop sign, there was a significant main effect for the Sign On Off condition, F(1,42) = 6.22, p < 0.05.
-This finding indicated that car drivers had longer wait times during the Sign On condition (M = 20.4 s) as compared to the Sign Off condition (M = 20.4 s)17.9 s).
-There was a significant main effect for sex, F(1,42) = 7.57, p < 0.01, that indicated female car drivers had shorter wait times (M = 18.3 s) when compared to male car drivers (M =23.6 s).
-There was a significant main effect for age group, F(2,45) = 4.03, p < 0.05, with mean wait times for younger, middle age, and senior drivers being 16.33, 17.66, and 23.33 seconds, respectively.
+This finding indicated that car drivers had longer wait times during the Sign On condition (M = 20.4 s) as compared to the Sign Off condition (M = 17.9 s).
+There was a significant main effect for sex, F(1,42) = 7.57, p < 0.01, that indicated female car drivers had shorter wait times (M = 18.3 s) when compared to male car drivers (M = 23.6 s).
+There was a significant main effect for age group, F(2,45) = 4.03, p < 0.05., with mean wait times for younger, middle age, and senior drivers being 16.33, 17.66, and 23.33 seconds, respectively.
 However, the age group by maneuver type interaction, F(4,84) = 3.25, p < 0.05, supersedes the main effect for age group.
 Mean wait time scores for each age group by maneuver type are shown in Figure 11.
 Post hoc analysis indicated that during the right turn maneuvers senior drivers exhibited longer wait times than their younger and middle age counterparts.
-The analysis also indicated that during the crossing maneuvers senior drivers had longer wait times than their younger counterparts.
-Collectively, these findings suggest that senior drivers are either being more cautious while making a crossing or left turn maneuver or they are spending time using the CICAS-SSA sign information which results in longer wait times.
+The analysis also indicated that during the crossing maneuvers senior drivers are either being more cautious while making a crossing or left turn maneuver or they are spending time using the CICAS-SSA sign information which results in longer wait times.

 Figure 11.
-Wait time for car participants while waiting at the stop sign for all three maneuver types by age, with standard error bars.
+Wait time for car participants while waiting at the stop sign for all three maneuver types by age (standard error bars are shown).